 During the Build 2019 event, Microsoft announced Windows Terminal, a new app that brings with it a completely renewed command line.
-It’s coming soon on the Microsoft Store.
-In case, you’re interested, then you can download and install it as a preview.
+The app is now available on the Microsoft Store.
+Learn everything you need to know about the app.

 Windows Terminal app is of course still in the early development stage and there are still a few things missing.
 But the tabs are there, the switch between the command prompt and PowerShell is also there and more which is enough to get started.

 To test the new Windows Terminal app, the interested users must be running Windows 10 version 1903 build 18362 or above.
 If you meet this requirement, then you’re ready to go.

 Windows Terminal Preview App v0.11 for Windows 10

 The new Windows terminal app is a fast, modern, efficient, powerful, productive terminal app for users of command-line tools and shells like Command Prompt, PowerShell, and WSL.

 Microsoft recently rolled out new update for the Modern Windows 10 command-line app version 0.11.
 Its primary features include Unicode, Multiple tabs, UTF-8-character support, and a GPU accelerated text rendering engine, and custom styles, themes, and configurations.

 Windows Terminal Preview app version 0.11 bring support for non-English UI languages, and Settings updates which includes: